Spring Greens with Blood Orange Raspberry Vinaigrette

 That’s it, though: blend a few ingredients, hand slice or mandoline some red onion, and toss it all together with one of those packages of pre-washed mixed spring greens, and you’ve got yourself a tasty, easy side that is both healthy and delicious.
 Ah, simple, healthful eating at its finest.
 For more super easy, healthy sides that takes very little effort, check out our Chilled Peach Soup and Cory’s Mango Jalapeno Salsa.
 Both make perfect spring and summer sides, are very popular at BBQs or cookouts, taste absolutely delicious, and take so very little work!

 Do you have a favorite super simple side or a favorite way to make dressed greens?
-Let us know in the comments below, and remember to subscribe (box on the sidebar on the right) to get healthy recipes and awesome DIYs delivered straight to your inbox! **EDIT: We loved this dressing so much we also created a hearty salad, based on this side, topped with blood oranges, blueberries, onion, and quick glazed almonds—perfect for a summer lunch!
-Check out our Citrus Berry Spring Salad with Blood Orange Raspberry Vinaigrette!**
+Let us know in the comments below, and remember to subscribe to get healthy recipes and awesome DIYs delivered straight to your inbox!
+We’ll send you a great freebie for subscribing!